-The Commission is a statutory body corporate established by the Financial Services Commission Act 2007.
+The Commission is a statutory body corporate established by the The Financial Services Act 2019.
 It consists of the Chief Executive as ex-officio member and seven other persons, at least two of these persons shall have significant experience of regulation and supervision of finance services business in another jurisdiction.
 The Chief Executive and the other members are appointed by the Minister with responsibility for financial affairs.
 The Commission has a separate Chairman appointed from within the seven members of the Commission.

 Commission Members are not appointed as representatives of a constituency.
 They are appointed as individuals to bring their personal qualities and experience for the benefit of the Commission.
 Supervisory bodies need to be independent and this policy preserves the objectivity and independence of the Commission.